Lesson 1: What’s the Point of View?

 Have each student turn and share a memory with a partner.
 When the student shares the memory, he or she should go into some detail, describing what happened and how he or she felt.
 Next, ask students to share their partner’s memory with the class.
 Repeat this with more than one student.

-Since the second excerpt is written in third person, I will figure out whether it is written in third person limited or omniscient.
-I will think aloud: "Does this story share information about what the characters are thinking?"
-I will record any clues about a character’s inner thoughts on my Pointing out the Point of View Chart.
+Since the second excerpt is written in third-person, I will figure out whether it is written in third-person objective, limited, or omniscient.
+I will think aloud: "Does this story share information about what the character or characters are thinking?"
+I will record any clues about this information on my Pointing out the Point of View Chart.

 I will read aloud the third excerpt and identify clues to figure out the point of view.
-I can conclude that it is written in third person.
-I do not see evidence of internal thoughts, so I know that it is written in a limited point of view.
+I can conclude that it is written in the third-person omniscient point of view as the feelings of all the characters in the excerpt are revealed.

 Ask: "How can I figure out the point of view of a text?"
 Students should respond that they can look for pronoun usage to determine if a text is written in first person or third person.
-To determine if the text is written in third person limited or third person omniscient, they can look for text that describes thoughts or feelings the character might have.
+To determine if the text is written in third person objective, limited, omniscient, they can look for text that describes thoughts or feelings the character might have.

-will identify the point of view in the next four excerpts of on our Pointing out the Point of View Excerpts.
+will identify the points of view of the next three excerpts provided in the Pointing out the Point of View Excerpts handout.
 We will begin reading excerpt four as a class or group.
-We will identify the pronouns used in the text, but not those in quotations.
+We will identify the pronouns used in the text.
 We will write these clues on our Pointing out the Point of View Chart.

 We will continue reading aloud to see what other clues we can find to figure out about the point of view of excerpt four.
 For example, does the narrator give us insight into the character’s inner thoughts and feelings?
+Does the author give us insight into the inner thoughts and feelings of multiple characters?
 (Have students identify the sentences that refer to the character’s inner thoughts/feelings.)
-We will write these clues on our Pointing out the Point of View Chart and then draw a conclusion about excerpt three.
-We will conclude that this excerpt is written in third person limited,and then we will continue reading the remaining three excerpts together and look for pronoun clues to draw a conclusion about the narrator’s point of view.
+We will write these clues on our Pointing out the Point of View Chart and then draw a conclusion about excerpt four.
+We will conclude that this excerpt is written in the third-person limited point of view.
+Then we will continue reading the remaining two excerpts together and look for pronoun clues to draw a conclusion about the narrators' point of view.

 will read excerpts from The House on Mango Street on the Pointing out the Point of View Worksheet in your Student Packet.
 (See page 6 in the Student Packet.)
 You will use what you’ve learned about point of view to identify the point of view for each excerpt and record your reasoning for how you figured out the point of view of each excerpt.